AkshayArjun/DiffDrive/README.md

 mkdir src

 ```
-2). in the src folder, clone contents of the github into the folder
+2). in the src folder, clone the contents of the github repo into the folder

 ```
 git clone https://github.com/AkshayArjun/DiffDrive.git